Deploy One-Click Tenable Agent

-Tenable now supports a one-click deployment of the Tenable Nessus Agent via the Microsoft Azure portal.
-This solution provides an easy way to install the latest version of Tenable Nessus Agent on Azure virtual machines (whether Linux or Windows) by either clicking on an icon within the Microsoft Azure Portal, or by writing a few lines of PowerShell script.
+Tenable supports a one-click deployment of the Tenable Agent through the Microsoft Azure portal.
+This solution installs the latest version of Tenable Agent on Azure virtual machines (whether Linux or Windows) by either clicking on an icon within the Microsoft Azure Portal, or by writing a short PowerShell script.

 Before you begin:

-• Ensure you have a Tenable Vulnerability Management or Nessus Manager account.
+• Ensure you have either a Tenable Vulnerability Management account, Tenable Nessus Manager account, or access to a configured Tenable Sensor Proxy.

 • Ensure you have a Microsoft Azure account with one or more Windows or Linux virtual machines.